y0umu/My-WinPE/README.md

 * [Double Commander](https://doublecmd.sourceforge.io/) that replaces explorer.exe.
 I am including it because you can edit text files, read binary file in hex format, view images with this awesome utility.
 <!-- * [DiskGenius](https://www.diskgenius.cn/) -->
 <!-- * [WinFR (Windows File Recovery)](https://aka.ms/winfrhelp) that recovers deleted files -->
-* [TestDisk and PhotoRec 7.2](https://www.cgsecurity.org/) that also covers disk and file recovery
+* [TestDisk and PhotoRec 7.2](https://www.cgsecurity.org/) that covers disk and file recovery
 * [Offline NT Password & Registry Editor](https://pogostick.net/~pnh/ntpasswd/) that comes to rescue if you have to unlock your accidentally locked local Windows account or even blank its password.
 You will need a [Windows version](https://github.com/y0umu/chntpw_mingw64).

 **Notice** Due to the mechanism of `winpeshl.exe`, you need to terminate the last running process listed in `%SYSTEMROOT%\System32\winpeshl.ini` to reboot.
 For my build, that is bbLean/Blackbox.
 To do so, right click the desktop and locate Blackbox > Quit.